aitch25/lib_mysqludf_str/README.win_x86.txt

     +---------------+-----------------------------------------------------+

     If it's not, then copy lib_mysqludf_str.dll to the listed directory.

+  * ERROR 1126 (HY000): Can't open shared library 'lib_mysqludf_str.dll' (errno: 126 )

+    This error can happen when you don't have the 32-bit Visual C++ Redistributable for Visual Studio 2012 installed.

+    On a 64-bit Windows machine, look for a file named msvcr110.dll in the SysWOW64 folder.
+You need to install vcredist_x86.exe from http://www.microsoft.com/en-us/download/details.aspx?id=30679

+  * ERROR 1126 (HY000): Can't open shared library 'lib_mysqludf_str.dll' (errno: 193)

+    This error can happen when you try to use the 32-bit version of lib_mysqludf_str with a 64-bit MySQL server.
+Either use the 64-bit version of lib_mysqludf_str or install 32-bit MySQL.

   * ERROR 1127 (HY000): Can't find symbol in library